ariesiitr/Music-Controlled-LEDs/README.md

  ● Working on the Code
  ```
-    The code will be written in Arduino IDE and then uploaded to the mega board.
+    The code has been written in Arduino IDE and then uploaded to the mega board.
  ```

 For more detailed specifics, check out our report.